Chief Executive of Hong Kong: Residence and office

 Prior to the handover in 1997, the office of the chief executive-designate was at the seventh floor of the Asia Pacific Finance Tower.
 When Tung Chee-hwa assumed duty on 1 July 1997, the office of the chief executive was located at the fifth floor of the Former Central Government Offices (Main Wing).
 In the past the governor had his office at Government House.
 Tung did not use Government House as the primary residence because he lived at his own residence at Grenville House.
 Donald Tsang decided to return to the renovated Government House during his first term, and moved in on 12 January 2006, for both his office and residence.
 In 2011, the office of the chief executive moved to the low block of the new Central Government Complex in Tamar.
-Government House continues to serve as the official residence of the chief executive.
+Government House continues to serve as the official residence of the Chief Executive.

 Former chief executives

-Upon retirement, former chief executives have access to office space at the Office of Former Chief Executives, 28 Kennedy Road.
-The office provides administrative support to former chief executives to perform promotional, protocol-related, or any other activities in relation to their former official role.
+Upon retirement, former Chief Executives have access to office space at the Office of Former Chief Executives, 28 Kennedy Road.
+The office provides administrative support to former Chief Executives to perform promotional, protocol-related, or any other activities in relation to their former official role.
 The activities include receiving visiting dignitaries and delegations, giving local and overseas media interviews, and taking part in speaking engagements.
 A chauffeur-driven car is provided to discharge promotional and protocol-related functions.

 Depending on police risk assessment, personal security protection is provided.
-Former chief executives also enjoy medical and dental care.
+Former Chief Executives also enjoy medical and dental care.

-Former chief executives hold the title "The Honourable", and ranks third in the Hong Kong order of precedence.
+Former Chief Executives hold the title "The Honourable", and rank third in the Hong Kong order of precedence.

 Remuneration

 Remuneration for the chief executive of Hong Kong is among the highest in the world for a political leader, and only second to that of the prime minister of Singapore.
 The pay level took a cue from the handsome amounts paid to the city's colonial governors – worth $273,000 per annum plus perks in 1992.

-In 2005, Tung Chee Hwa received some HK$3 million ($378,500) in pay as chief executive.
+In 2005, Tung Chee Hwa received some HK$3 million ($378,500) in pay as Chief Executive.
 From 2009 until the end of 2014, the salary for the job stood at HK$4.22 million.
-In January 2015, CY Leung reversed a pay freeze imposed in 2012, resulting in its increase to HK$4.61 million ($591,000).
-In July 2017, directors of bureaux (DoBs) were approved to have a 12.4% pay rise and the 3.5% pay differential between secretaries of departments (SoDs) and DoBs remained, indicating a new annual pay of approximately HK$5 million for the city's leading role because the chief executive received a salary of 112% of the chief secretary.
-The new salary of the chief executive of Hong Kong is about thirty-nine times more than the current annual salary of the General Secretary of the Chinese Communist Party, the top position in China.
+In January 2015, Leung Chun-Ying reversed a pay freeze imposed in 2012, resulting in its increase to HK$4.61 million ($591,000).

+In July 2017, directors of bureaux (DoBs) were approved to have a 12.4% pay rise and the 3.5% pay differential between secretaries of departments (SoDs) and DoBs remained, indicating a new annual pay of approximately HK$5 million for the city's leading role because the Chief Executive received a salary of 112% of the Chief Secretary.
+The new salary of Chief Executive of Hong Kong is about thirty-nine times more than the annual salary of President of China.